 If you want to start backing down your consumption, that's fine.
 Try to drink as little alcohol as possible to stave off withdrawal symptoms.
 But the shock of going cold turkey - especially if you're a heavy drinker - is something that's best handled when you have the medical attention around you to handle it.

-We're happy to inform you about the need for detox, but Evergreen is an outpatient facility and we don't handle detox at our facility.
 However, we are proud to work with some of the best alcohol detox clinics in King County and beyond.
 We work with clinics that utilize the most modern, holistic methods for alcohol detox, and we make sure to incorporate detox into our treatment plan.

 Our goal is to help you successfully stop using alcohol without worrying about relapsing.
 And we want to get you the exact treatment you need for your own personal recovery journey.
 It doesn't matter if we're the ones to help you beat addiction.
 We just care that you beat it.
 We're here to help if we can.